When the Levee Breaks

-"When the Levee Breaks" was re-worked by English rock group Led Zeppelin as the last song on their untitled fourth album.
-Singer Robert Plant used many of the original lyrics and the songwriting is credited to Memphis Minnie and the individual members of Led Zeppelin.
+"When the Levee Breaks" was re-worked by English rock group Led Zeppelin and became the final song on their untitled fourth album.
+Singer Robert Plant used many of the original lyrics.
+The songwriting is credited to Memphis Minnie and the individual members of Led Zeppelin.
 Many other artists have performed and recorded versions of the song.

 Background and lyrics

-When blues musical duo Kansas Joe McCoy and Memphis Minnie wrote "When the Levee Breaks," the Great Mississippi Flood of 1927 was still fresh in people's memories.
-The flooding affected 26,000 square miles of the Mississippi Deltahundreds were killed and hundreds of thousands of residents were forced to evacuate.
+When blues musical duo Kansas Joe McCoy and Memphis Minnie wrote "When the Levee Breaks", the Great Mississippi Flood of 1927 was still fresh in people's memories.
+The flooding affected 26,000 square miles of the Mississippi Delta.
+Hundreds were killed and hundreds of thousands of residents were forced to evacuate.
 The event is the subject of several blues songs, the most popular being "Backwater Blues" by Bessie Smith (1927) and "Mississippi Heavy Water Blues" by Barbecue Bob (1928).

 Ethel Douglas, Minnie's sister-in-law, recalled that Minnie was living with her family near Walls, Mississippi, when the levee broke in 1927.
-The song's lyrics recount the personal toll on a man who lost his home and family.
+The song's lyrics recount the story of a man who lost his home and his family.
 Despite the tragedy, biographers also see in it a statement of rebirth.

 Recording and release

 McCoy and Minnie recorded "When the Levee Breaks" during their first session for Columbia Records in New York City on June 18, 1929.
 The song features McCoy on vocals and rhythm guitar.
-Minnie, the more accomplished guitarist of the two, provided the embellishments using a finger picked-style in a Spanish or open G tuning.
-Music journalist Charles Shaar Murray identifies Joe McCoy as the actual songwriter.
-However, as with all their Columbia releases, regardless of who sang the song, the record labels list the artist as "Kansas Joe and Memphis Minnie".
+Minnie, the more accomplished guitarist of the two, provided the embellishments using a finger-picked style in a Spanish or open G tuning.
+Music journalist Charles Shaar Murray identified Joe McCoy as the actual songwriter but, as with all their Columbia releases, regardless of who sang the song the record labels list the artist as "Kansas Joe and Memphis Minnie".

-Columbia issued the song on the then-standard 78 rpm phonograph record, with "That Will Be Alright", another vocal performance by McCoy, on the flip-side in August or June 1929.
+Columbia issued the song on the then-standard 78 rpm phonograph record in August or June 1929 with "That Will Be Alright", another vocal performance by McCoy, on the flip-side.
 The record was released before record industry publications, such as Billboard began tracking so-called race records, but it has been called a moderate hit.
-"When the Levee Breaks" is included on several Memphis Minnie compilation albums and blues roots albums featuring various artists.
+"When the Levee Breaks" has been included on several Memphis Minnie compilation albums, and blues roots albums featuring various artists.

 Led Zeppelin version

-Led Zeppelin recorded "When the Levee Breaks" for their untitled fourth album.
-When considering material for the group to record, singer Robert Plant suggested the Kansas Joe McCoy and Memphis Minnie song.
-Jimmy Page commented that while Plant's lyrics identified with the original, he developed a new guitar riff that set it apart.
-However, it is John Bonham's drumming that is usually noted as the defining characteristic of the song.
+Led Zeppelin recorded "When the Levee Breaks" for inclusion on their 1971 untitled fourth album.
+When considering material for the group to record, singer Robert Plant had suggested the Kansas Joe McCoy and Memphis Minnie song.
+Jimmy Page said that while Plant's lyrics followed the style of the original, he had developed a new guitar riff that set their version apart.
+John Bonham's drumming is usually noted as the defining feature of the song.